 Sex offense cases, especially when the alleged victim is a child, are among the toughest to defend.
 The presumption of the defendant’s guilt is palpable at all times, from the moment of arrest until the trial.
-Defense attorneys must be aggressive and vigilant from the moment that the accused first appears in a courtroom since bails are routinely set inordinately high, detention periods are gratuitously extended, demands for the defendant’s DNA are unsupported, and potential jurors are biased.
+A Massachusetts sex crimes lawyer must be aggressive and vigilant from the moment that the accused first appears in a courtroom since bails are routinely set inordinately high, detention periods are gratuitously extended, demands for the defendant’s DNA are unsupported, and potential jurors are biased.
 If you have been accused, you need an aggressive Lowell sex crime lawyer.
 On the worst day of your life, please call me.
 I can help.

 There is a broad range of crimes categorized as sexual offenses in Massachusetts that a sex crime lawyer can help with.
 These crimes range from the more obvious sex offenses such as rape and indecent assault and battery to lesser known statutes dealing with so-called crimes against the public order, such as open and gross lewdness.
 Convictions for sex offenses often have intrusive collateral consequences, including registration as a sex offender, classification as a sexually dangerous person, and mandatory submission to GPS monitoring.